Refugee - Karen and Ghana Music

 Joslyn Art Museum

-Today, the Joslyn Art Museum is admired by people around the world.
+The Joslyn Art Museum is admired by people around the world.
 It is the host of World Refugee Day in Omaha, which is put on by the Omaha Refugee Task Force.
 Refugees from around the world living in Omaha come to celebrate their cultures and traditions.
 They bring their music, instruments, dances, languages, food, and clothing.
-In addition, there is a naturalization ceremony, Karen and Bhutanese dance, a fashion show, photography exhibitions, health fair, and presentations from former refugees.
+In addition, there is a naturalization ceremony, Karen and Bhutanese dance, a fashion show, photography exhibitions, a health fair, and presentations from former refugees.
 (Image Courtesy of the Joslyn Art Museum)

 The tana is a traditional Karen harp.
 The tana is different from the Western harp, as it is not strummed, it is plucked, and sounds different than Western stringed instruments.
 The tana is made of wood and metal.
 The Karen use the tana to provide entertainment and to share their history with each generation.
 Poems detailing the history and shared experiences of the Karen are sung while the harp is played, often by a separate musician.
 (Image Courtesy of the Karen Society of Nebraska and the Nebraska History Museum)